tanaybhomia/Copy-Feedback/README.md

 # Copy-Feedback

- Firefox extension when copying something from the page
+A simple firefox extension which shows a toast when you copy something from a website.
+Just for a visual feedback.

+## Todo
+- Use the Zen workspace color for the background of the toast which I am unable to do currently.